grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Well," Hemi said, looking at Percy, "first, we need to rouse Chips.
 She is the only one on board who might know how to fit a mating collar that could work."

 Percy was grinding her teeth.
 "Alright, Fuck.
 Hemi, go see if you can rehire Chips on a _temporary_ and ad-fucking-hoc basis to do some of this welding we need.
 I don't want to see her though.
-Tell her to stay the fuck out of my way or she'll find herself swimming in the prop wash... once we're moving again."
+Tell her to stay the fuck out of my way or she'll find herself swimming in the prop wash...once we're moving again."

 [//]: # (----- invisible character break)